nicosantangelo/sublimetext-config/README.md

 ## Vintage

-The Vintage config is mostly done to try to merge SublimeText shortcuts without leaving the confort of the home row.
+The Vintage config tries to merge Sublime Text shortcuts with the Vim command mode, without leaving the confort of the home row.

 ### Useful bindings